ibm-cloud-docs/ContinuousDelivery/ts_index.md

 {: faq}
 {: support}

-If your {{site.data.keyword.contdelivery_short}} service instances are organized into an enterprise, you can enable consolidated billing on a {{site.data.keyword.contdelivery_short}} service instance in the enterprise account so that authorized users are only reported for billing once within the enterprise.
+If your {{site.data.keyword.contdelivery_short}} service instances are organized into an enterprise, you can enable consolidated billing on a {{site.data.keyword.contdelivery_short}} service instance in the enterprise account so that authorized users are only reported for billing once for all service instances within the enterprise and in the same region.
 For more information about consolidated billing, see [Consolidated billing](/docs/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage#consolidated_billing).

 ## Can I manage {{site.data.keyword.contdelivery_short}} service instances by using Terraform?